Crompulence/CPL_APP_LAMMPS-DEV/README.md

  and create a file called CODE_INST_DIR which will tell the APP which LAMMPS to install USER-CPL for,

     echo "/path/to/lammps/directory/" > CODE_INST_DIR

+Next, source the SOURCME.sh file.
+NB this is the SOURCEME.sh file which sits inside CPL_APP_LAMMPS-DEV and is different to the other SOURCEME.sh files which sit inside cpl-library and CPL_APP_OPENFOAM.

+    $  source SOURCEME.sh

 Next, the packages of interest can be tweaked in the config file,

     vi ./config/lammps_packages.in

 Then to install these packages, run